 Make the most of winter this year to plan a trip to Spain and have fun in its ski resorts.
 You’ll find over 30 ski resorts spread over much of the country.
 In fact, Spain is the second most mountainous country in Europe and has some fantastic areas for skiing, including the Pyrenees in the north and the Sierra Nevada in the south.
 We’ll tell you the most important news for this season.

 Most of them under the typical sunny skies of Spain.
 Last season the ski resorts of the Aragonese Pyrenees, the Catalan Pyrenees, and the Sierra Nevada (in Andalusia) averaged around 140 days of skiing.
 In total, over five million visitors enjoyed the snow in Spain’s ski resorts.

-The ski resorts of Masella (in Girona province) celebrate 50 years of skiing as the season begins.
-Their attractions include Spain’s largest area for night skiing.
+Masella ski resort (in Girona province) celebrates 50 years of skiing as the season begins.
+Its attractions include Spain’s largest area for night skiing.
 Meanwhile, the ski resort at La Molina (also in Girona) will reach its 75th anniversary in 2018 and is celebrating with activities, competitions, and events throughout the season.

 It’s more fun with the family

 Boi Taüll ski resort (Barcelona province) is sure of it, and is extending its prices for children up to 15-year-olds.
 Meanwhile, Vallter 2000 and Vall de Núria (both in Girona) have scheduled new family activities, like games, hot chocolate, and igloos.
 And Sierra Nevada has opened a new trail with sleighs and tubes.